sraocodes/DAA/content/_index.md

     link: "/scope/"

   - image: "images/AgroC.png"
-    heading: "Agro-C"
+    heading: "AgroC"
-    text: "Agro-C is a comprehensive model decoding the carbon dynamics in agricultural soil.
+    text: "AgroC is a comprehensive model decoding the carbon dynamics in agricultural soil.
 It delves into the carbon journey of crops and the soil's organic carbon movement.
 It's pivotal for understanding agricultural carbon budgets and addressing climate change."
     link: "/agroc/"

   - image: "images/simplace.jpg"